nsadural/CarND-Capstone/README.md

+# Controls Simulation
+## Nikko Sadural (nsadural@purdue.edu)
+[//]: # Video References

+[lateral_lqr]: ./res/lateral_lqr.mp4 "Lateral LQR"

+Since the team submission of the capstone project, I have been working on a closed-loop steering controller (lateral_lqr.py) that regulates lateral position and heading error as opposed to the previous open-loop yaw controller (yaw_controller.py) which uses turning kinematics, current velocity, desired velocity, and desired yaw rate to calculate a steering angle to maintain the turning radius of the trajectory.
+The LQR (linear quadratic regulator) approach uses a dynamic model for lateral and heading tracking error, which are functions of vehicle speed, wheelbase, and steering input.
+The Q and R weighted matrices were designed and tuned using the MATLAB lqrd() command.
+The designed full-state feedback controller is then implemented in lateral_lqr.py, with the addition of feedforward compensation dependent on desired turning radius from trajectory information.
+Trial and error of LQR weights and feedforward gain have led to the current controller design (still needing performance improvement) demonstrated in the sped-up video below (with traffic light detection off).

+![alt text][lateral_lqr]

 # Programming a Real Self-Driving Car

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the starting project [here](https://github.com/udacity/CarND-Capstone).